Login or Register to make a submission.

 Article Processing Charge (APC)

-Authors are advised to check with their departments and libraries if funds are available to cover open access publication costs.
+Authors are advised to check with their departments and libraries if funds are available to cover Open Access publication costs.
 AP2 Journals Article Processing Charge rates are:

 The payment must be processed after the paper acceptance for publication.